MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsEnhancedEncryptionPolicy.md

 In Example 2, any per-user Teams enhanced encryption policy previously assigned to the user "Ken Myer" is revoked.

-As a result, the user will be managed by the global teams enhanced encryption policy.
+As a result, the user will be managed by the global Teams enhanced encryption policy.

 ## PARAMETERS